-The European Risk Manager will report to the to the Group Executive Risk Management Committee and to the Board.
+The European Risk Manager reports to the Group Risk Management monthly and to the Board on a quarterly basis.

 3.3.1.1 Risk Management Strategies, Objectives, Processes and Reporting

 The Company aims to ensure that all material risks are considered when managing the business.
 The ultimate goal is to ensure policyholder protection and to enable the Company to achieve its overall strategic objectives, while maintaining regulatory compliance.
 The processes in place are intended to identify all material risks, minimise risks wherever possible and manage and control all significant risks within acceptable limits.